ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0011-bangkok-post-comment-ecology.md

 - **at least as many — likely twice as many — were deleted**
 - **50 unique commentators**
 - **5 commentators produced 61.2% of all visible comments**
-- these 5 consistently expressed **polarizing or extreme-right views**
+- these 5 consistently expressed **conservative or right‑leaning, often provocative views**
 - they received **poor reader ratings**, yet their comments remained visible

 ### **Top 5 dominant voices (61.2% of all visible comments)**